ozanhazer/laravel-discuss/README.md

 php artisan migrate
 ```

+Add `isDiscussSuperAdmin` method to `App\User` class.
+(See the 'Customization' documentation if your user model is different)

 and navigate to `https://yourproject.test/discuss`

 Necessary tables are prefixed with `discuss_` by default.
 You can change or remove this